Xilinx/video-sdk/docs/include/c_apis/xvbm_api.rst

 If a XVBM buffer is not transferred to another plugin, then the application must release the buffer with the :c:func:`xvbm_buffer_pool_entry_free` API.
 This releases the buffer back to the plugin, allowing the plugin to reuse the buffer for a subsequent frame.
 Typically, if all the buffers managed by a plugin are used (not freed), then the plugin won’t be able to accept new data.

-XVBM buffers are directly managed by the Xilinx Video SDK plugins.
+XVBM buffers are directly managed by the |SDK| plugins.
 The user application can read and release XVBM buffers, but it should not create or destroy XVBM buffers.

 |